Introduction to Stokes structures: The Riemann-Hilbert correspondence for holonomic -modules on curves

 \chapter{The Riemann-Hilbert correspondence for holonomic $\cD$-modules on curves}

-\begin{sommaire} In this \chaptername, we define the Riemann-Hilbert correspondence on a Riemann surface~$X$ as a functor from the category of holonomic $\cD_X$-modules to that of Stokes-perverse sheaves.
+\begin{sommaire} In this \chaptername, we define the Riemann-Hilbert functor on a Riemann surface~$X$ as a functor from the category of holonomic $\cD_X$-modules to that of Stokes-perverse sheaves.
 It is induced from a functor at the derived category level which is compatible with $t$-structures.
-Given a discrete set~$D$ in~$X$, we first define the correspondence for $\cD_X(*D)$-modules which are holonomic and have regular singularities away from~$D$, on the one hand, and Stokes-perverse sheaves on $\wt X(D)$ on the other hand.
-We then extend the correspondence to $\cD_X$-modules of the same kind on the one hand, and Stokes-perverse sheaves on $\underline{\wt X}(D)$ on the other hand.
-This \chaptersname follows \cite{Deligne78b,Deligne84cc}, \cite{Malgrange83b}, \cite{B-V89} and \cite[\S IV.3]{Malgrange91}. \end{sommaire}
+Given a discrete set~$D$ in~$X$, we first define the functor from the category of $\cD_X(*D)$-modules which are holonomic and have regular singularities away from~$D$ to that of Stokes-perverse sheaves on $\wt X(D)$, and we show that it is an equivalence.
+We then extend the correspondence to holonomic $\cD_X$-modules with singularities on $D$, on the one hand, and Stokes-perverse sheaves on $\underline{\wt X}(D)$ on the other hand. \end{sommaire}